-Marketing is purely a form of self promotion where as storytelling allows you to position yourself as the hero solving a major issue – it’s the difference between buying an ad in the newspaper as oppose to being written about in the headlines.
+Marketing is purely a form of self promotion (which can be easily done through local SEO solutions) where as storytelling allows you to position yourself as the hero solving a major issue – it’s the difference between buying an ad in the newspaper as oppose to being written about in the headlines.

 So how do you become the go to experts or source for this news or for whatever you may be promoting?
 How do you get peoples attention and also build a living through it?
 How do you tell an engaging story that springs a movement?

-The simplest way to upgrading your marketing into a movement is to put together these 8 key elements – which given that I run an online school known as Superhero Academy I will also explain through the running example of one of my superheroes: Batman.
+The simplest way to upgrading your marketing into a movement is to increase your website conversions and to put together these 8 key elements – which given that I run an online school known as Superhero Academy I will also explain through the running example of one of my superheroes: Batman.

 Step 1 – Negative Reputation Environment

 The first thing that is crucial to every movement is a negative reputation environment.
 What that eludes to is the environment in which major problems are cast on a macro level.
 For example an economic depression, a period of environmental degradation, poverty, a time of oppression, corruption in government or any day to day problem that is unaddressed like traffic.
 These are all examples of how the surrounding environment being cast in a negative light and the context of the story needs to be ripe.

 When people feel this negative environment around them they are much more hopeful and anxious for a hero to emerge and a new story to be told.
 The bigger the problem – the bigger the movement.

 TIP: Timing is therefore not to be understated as the emergence of this message is more likely to explode after a big headline at the right time than it would without this environment present.

 This being said if we refer to Batman – Gotham is a city with quite the negative reputation.
 One for being violent and crime ridden.
 A city with many criminals lurking around every corner and lots of corruption and unrest.
 Thus in this environment the next element within the story thrives…